kitrofimov/srp/README.md

 - [ ] Are `vec` and `mat` functions inlined by the compiler?
 Should they be?
 Are `mat` or `vec` ever passed by-value?
 - [ ] Use a profiler to find bottlenecks in frequently-used functions
 - [ ] Draw primitives in parallel (OpenMP)

-## What I learned
-This is a section specially for my portfolio, so feel free to skip it.
-Well, I learned:
-- Some C programming techniques and library design
-- Importance of having a plan, an end goal:
-    - This project started as something completely different from what it is now
-- Basic Git workflow
-- The importance of atomic (if it is possible) commits and meaningful commit names
-- Premature optimization and optimization without measuring *really* is the root of all evil
-- Importance of readable code and comments where they are needed